Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 During the disputed papal elections between Anacletus II and Innocent II, he took the side of Innocent.
 From 1130-38, Bernard worked to solidify the papal claim through ecclesiastical and secular politics.
 He battled against the "New Teaching" espoused by Pierre Abélard at the University of Paris, resisting a broad-based liberal arts education using the philosophy of Aristotle.
 Instead, Bernard insisted that such an education was only to be used in preparation for the priesthood.

 At the command of Pope Eugenius III in 1146, Bernard preached in favor of a new effort to free the Holy Land from the Mohammedans.
 This gave life to the previously moribund Second Crusade.
 While the results of the campaign were certainly mixed, events during it served to enhance Bernard's perception among non-Christians: When a monk named Radulf (or Raoul) incited the populace of Mainz against the Jews, Bernard vigorously opposed him, calling the monk arrogant, without authority, a preacher of mad and heretical doctrines, a liar, and a murderer.
 Radulf slipped away, the riots ended, and Bernard became known as a "righteous gentile."
-His reputation among Rhine valley Jews remained so good that his name is still given to some of their descendants.
+His reputation among Rhine valley Jews remained so good that his name is still given to some of their descendents.
 The most famous of these would probably be American businessman and presidential advisor Bernard Baruch.

 Certainly, we remember St. Bernard for his charity and political abilities.
 Even more, we honor his preaching ability and, especially, his poetry and hymn writing (cf. CyberHymnal